open-rsx/rsb-manual/support.rst

 Reporting Bugs
 ==============

-Bug reports are always welcome on `issue tracker`_.
+Bug reports are always welcome as an issue in the appropriate project of our `github organization`_.